 How do I apply for housing for the one-week labs?

 Students must email firstname.lastname@example.org with their request to live on campus during any of their lab weeks.
-More information will be sent to students after lab weeks are finalized with a deadline to apply for housing for these weeks.

 What do I need to do in preparation for being on campus for labs?